tkshehan/concentration/README.md

 I avoided any css frameworks, only referencing w3 frameworks for some color selections, and chose to use individual css files for each component.

+If I chose to rebuild this, I might choose a css grid framework for more dynamic reisizing of the playarea and cards.
+At around 450px wide the cards start to cut off, but given there was no minimum supported size in the specs, I didn't see this as a problem.